Six Rules for Choosing Healthy Chocolate

 Healthy Chocolate Rule 5: Choose chocolate with the least ingredients

 Dark chocolate is certainly an art and science, but it is not rocket science.
 A hodgepodge of ingredients signals that there is a little more going on inside that chocolate bar than I would like.
-My homemade chocolate contains organic raw cacao powder, organic cacao butter, Maldon sea salt, organic raw cacao nibs, grass-fed butter, and cayenne pepper.
+My homemade chocolate contains organic raw cacao powder, organic cacao butter, Himalayan Sea Salt, organic raw cacao nibs, grass-fed butter, and cayenne pepper.
 Back to Taza, their wicked dark bar, which tastes amazing for a 95% dark chocolate bar, uses two ingredients: organic cacao beans and only 2 g of organic cane sugar.
 (Note: I receive no money or sponsorship from Taza.
 I simply love their high-quality chocolate and their headquarters is not far from where I lived during college, so i am a little biased.)
 Furthermore, this lack of excess ingredients provides a bar with a whopping 14 g of fat, 8 grams of fiber, 5 g of protein, and only 2 g of sugar per serving.

 Healthy Chocolate Rule 6: Quality over quantity